steveculshaw/brindlewoodbay/README.md

 Checking the diary with the old heating to show hidden text, the three days (Fri/Sat/Sun) end with the final summoning of IT !!!

+The grand finale with sound blasting system, helicopters buzzing, police flashing blue lights ... the ritual of Midwives of the Fragrant Void is a non-event !!!

 ## All Clues